brianjohnhanna/eth-dApp/README.md

-# Ethereum Full Stack Development
+# Simple Ethereum dApp

-A full-stack application for interacting with the Ethereum blockchain.
+A full-stack application for interacting with the Ethereum blockchain via smart contracts.

 ## Components and Architecture
 ### Smart Contracts